rsayegh/fabric-monitoring/README.md

 </p>
 <p align="center"><em>Figure 5: Get the Fabric Data Pipelines connection id</em></p>

 3. In the forked repository, go to the `workspace` folder and locate the `pl_monitoring_config` and `pl_monitoring_master` directories.
 For each directory:

-a.
-Open the `pipeline-content.json` file.
+    - Open the `pipeline-content.json` file.

-b.
-Locate the `InvokePipeline` JSON node.
+    - Locate the `InvokePipeline` JSON node.

-c.
-Replace the connection (highlighted in the screenshot) with the connection ID from the previous step and commit the file.
+    - Replace the connection (highlighted in the screenshot) with the connection ID from the previous step and commit the file.

 <p align="center">
   <img src="resources/Replace connection id.png" alt="Replace the connection id"/>